vijaykalore/vertexops/SCREENSHOTS.md

 ## 📸 Screenshot Checklist

-Take screenshots in this order and save them in the `screenshots/` directory:
+This file documents how to create optional screenshots for the project.
+Screenshots are not required for CI.

+If you want to include screenshots in the repository, follow these steps and add the PNG files under `screenshots/`.

 ### 1. 🏠 Main Interface
 - **URL**: http://127.0.0.1:8083